Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan

 Third, the monotonicity assumption suggests that $\forall i$, $\textit{MineDeposit}_{i}(1) \geq \textit{MineDeposit}_{i}(0)$.
-In sum, combination of the nonzero average causal effect and monotonicity assumptions argue that strong monotonicity should be satisfied at least in one unit as $\textit{MineDeposit}_{i}(1) > \textit{MineDeposit}_{i}(0)$ (Angrist et al.~1996).
-Although this assumption is an idea for the potential outcome and is untestable (Imbens and Angrist~1994), there is fundermentally no reason for mining companies to avoid the stratum that contain coal seams.
+In sum, a combination of the nonzero average causal effect and monotonicity assumptions argue that strong monotonicity should be satisfied at least in one unit as $\textit{MineDeposit}_{i}(1) > \textit{MineDeposit}_{i}(0)$ (Angrist et al.~1996).
+Although this assumption is an idea for the potential outcome and is untestable (Imbens and Angrist~1994), there is fundamentally no reason for mining companies to avoid the stratum that contains coal seams.
 Thus, the instrument should affect the selection decision monotonically.